Job Announcement

 • Curriculum Vitae of the applicants, including list of previous employees who may act as referees.

 Morodok is an equal opportunity employer and encourages applications from women, people with disabilities, ethnic minorities, and people who live in Morodok’s target areas.
-Only shortlisted applicants will be contacted for online interview.

 Case Story: Restoring Peace in Phnom Top Cheang